 MORE: Include only if absolutely necessary.
 Remember, the Media Alert is not a tool for persuasion, it is a bare bones information tool that is compelling because your event is interesting and worth attending, not because you are crafting a narrative around it.

-ABOUT Remember to add your standard identity paragraph that appears at the end of all of your press releases.
-If your company’s About Paragraph is on the longer side, try to edit it here so it includes only the most important information and does not exceed a few short sentences.
+ABOUT: Remember to add your standard identity paragraph that appears at the end of all of your press releases.
+If your company’s "about paragraph" is on the longer side, try to edit it here so it includes only the most important information and does not exceed a few short sentences.